 ’90s No. 1s Revisited: “Opposites Attract”

 The third No. 1 song of the 1990s was “Opposites Attract” by Paula Abdul featuring The Wild Pair (credited in the Grammy-winning video as MC Skat Kat).
-“Opposites Attract” was Abdul’s fourth No. 1 smash — all of which, at that point, were off her debut album, the phenomenal sleeper hit Forever Your Girl.
-She would go on to have two more No. 1s, both in 1991: “Rush Rush” and “The Promise Of A New Day.”
+“Opposites Attract” was Abdul’s fourth and final chart-topper from her debut album, the phenomenal sleeper hit Forever Your Girl.
+She would go on the following year to have two more No. 1s off her sophomore effort, Spellbound, “Rush Rush” and “The Promise Of A New Day.”

 Abdul originally struggled to find an audience with her debut album, as the first two singles initially flopped.
 “Straight Up,” the third single, was her big breakthrough, and from that point on, the album sent songs to the heights of success, including successful re-releases of the two originally under-performing singles, “Knocked Out” and “(It’s Just) The Way That You Love Me.”
 You know you have a special album when a classic song like “Opposites Attract” is relegated to being the sixth single.

 Have a listen:

 This song’s playful ping-pong lyrical design was highly effective and a lot of fun, as the verses consisted of Abdul and The Wild Pair comparing and contrasting their preferences and behaviors, to the mutual conclusion that their differences made their union all the more effective.
 The joy of the song, combined with Paula’s ear-to-ear smile in the video and the child-friendly animation, add up to something that’s nearly impossible to dislike, although cynics may find cheesy and juvenile.